LBruyne/Scalable-Collaborative-zkSNARK/README.md

 To further benchmark the distributed primitives described in the paper, please check the scripts under `hack` folder (e.g., `hack/bench_sumcheck.sh`).
 We only provide commands for leader mode.
 To switch modes, try different Rust features.
 You can change to `benchmark` mode if you have enough hardware resources.

-### Distributed ZKPs
+### Collaborative ZKPs

 We offer implementation and examples for collaborative HyperPlonk (in the `hyperplonk` crate).
-For example, to run the comparison between local Hyperplonk and collaborative Hyperplonk:
+For example, to run the comparison between monolithic Hyperplonk and collaborative Hyperplonk:

 ```bash
 # At the root directory